 Once you arrive at the trailhead, soak in the scenery of Pisgah National Forest and prepare for some incredible storytelling!
 To begin, your guide will share intriguing facts about Southern Appalachian ecology and the history of Asheville as well as neighboring mountain towns.
 Using a 3-D topographic map, your guide will pinpoint your location, orient you to nearby landmarks, and provide an overview of Southern Appalachian topography.

 Feel the cool mountain air on your skin and breathe the sweet aroma of plants surrounding you as you enter the verdant, shaded forest.
 The trail continues through an enchanted cove forest alongside a tumbling mountain stream.
 Observe the way the sun glistens on the rushing water as it pokes through the canopy of trees overhead.
 Your guide will discuss the historical and modern uses of many of the plants that catch your eye.
 After hiking for approximately 1.25 miles, you will reach a breathtaking 150-ft waterfall, draping over moss-covered cliffs.
 Your guide will reveal the secrets of the plants that call these cliffs “home.”

 You will return to the trailhead along the same outgoing trail (2.5 miles round-trip).
 Note, although the same trail, a change in direction can reveal new features in the forest.
 To conclude the tour, we will provide recommendations for potential lunch spots in the quaint mountain town of Black Mountain.
 Naturally, we are also happy to provide recommendations for future endeavors for your trip as well.

-Feel free to reach out to us with any questions you have about the waterfall tour, but please note that YOUR GUIDE WILL TEXT YOU the day before the tour to confirm meeting times and locations and answer any additional questions you may have.
+Feel free to reach out to us with any questions you have about the waterfall tour, but please note that YOUR GUIDE WILL CONTACT YOU the day before the tour to confirm meeting times and locations and answer any additional questions you may have.